Mynajobs/HRHIS-DOCUMENTATION/docs/developers/data/councilRegistration.md

 ## Council Records Module.

 This module allows viewing and analyzing of information from health practitioners registration councils.
-These are records from health professional registration councils including professionals who were expected to register but are not registered.
+These are records from health professional registration councils including professionals who were expected to register but are not registered in any council registration system.

 ### Viewing registered proffessionals